Omegapoint-Norge-Academy/secure-by-design/Tests/README.md

 This sounds easy and completely obvious, but teams often fail to identify the test cases needed to avoid vulnerabilities.
 So how do we verify that users are ___only___ able to access the resource they absolutely need?
 A common practice is to add negative test cases such as:
 - Regular users should _not_ be able to access API3.

-This ensures that regular users are only able to access API1 and API2, and similar test cases should be applied for the other user types.
+This ensures that regular users are only able to access API1 and API2.
+Similar test cases should be applied for the other user types.

-# Testing Part 1 - Unit Tests
+# Part 1 - Unit Tests

 First we will create unit tests for the application, ensuring that each individual component of our Web API works as intended.